 Florence is a somewhat ethnically-diverse city.
 The people who call Florence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florence residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Florence include Irish, English, Italian, and French .

 The most common language spoken in Florence is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include Spanish and Japanese.